Risk Identification & Assessment (Operational)

 The risk identification and assessment process is a critical part of effectively managing risks or events as part of an organization’s operational risk.
-Risks are identified, and then classified by risk category (financial, operational, strategic, compliance) and/or sub-category (i.e.market, credit, human resources, etc.) for functional areas and projects.
+Risks are identified, and then classified by risk category.
 Each risk is then assessed based on its impact, and prioritized in order to direct management focus toward the most important (Deloitte & Touche LLP, 2012).

 The process consists of 4 simple steps conducted by a Risk Committee:

-- Identify potential risks that could impact the organization.
+- Identify potential risks that could impact the organization and classify each risk into categories.

 - Rate each risk based on impact and likelihood, and provide rationale and understanding of root causes related to each risk (additional criteria can be rated- some processes include ‘speed of onset’ and ‘vulnerability’).

-- Discuss results, view alignment, and finalize risk prioritization to ensure the right risks are managed going forward.
+- Prioritize top-rated risks to ensure the right ones are managed going forward.

 “Executives today face many challenges to their businesses, from uncertain economic growth to the speed of technological change.
 Add the clear and present risks of cyberattacks, changing customer behaviors, and you have a landscape in which the first-line owners of risk must also take the lead in managing that risk.”
 (PwC, 2017)

 “Properly implemented, Risk Management can provide strategic and operational opportunities by focusing activities on what is important to an organization.
 Risk management creates value by providing opportunities for process improvement; controlling the risks that can hurt the organization most, breaking down silos, and helping the organization achieve its objectives” (Wallis, 2014).

-2) TAG: Categorize each risk by category (and/or sub-category), using the following tags (can be customized):
+1) NOODLE & TAG: Identify the key risks that could impact your organization and categorize each risk by category using the following tags (can be customized):

 2) COMBINE to eliminate duplicates and move forward with only unique risks